Frequently Asked Questions

 Will I have a roommate?

-All rooms in our traditional dormitory residences are for single students only.
+All rooms are single only.
 We do not have double rooms.
-If you are placed in a Townhouse (reserved for older and upper year students), you will share the Townhouse with 3 other students; your bedroom is private.
+If you are placed in a four or two bedroom Townhouse, you will share the common space with other students; your bedroom is private.

 When can I move in?

 Please refer to your Housing Offer.
 It will state your move-in date as well as your move-out date.
 You can also find this information by logging into your application on the Housing Portal.

 Can I switch rooms after I move in?

 We accept room switches starting three weeks into the academic term or between academic terms.
 All requests to switch are subject to availability and subject to a fee.
 For more information please visit our Forms page.

 If I make my confirmation payment and then decide not to move into Residence, can I get a refund?